uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 Developing a navigation system for public use involves several legal considerations, including data privacy, data security, and compliance with local regulations:

 ### 1. Data Privacy and Protection:
+ - The system will handle sensitive data related to users' locations and travel patterns.
+Compliance with data protection regulations such as the General Data Protection Regulation (GDPR) is crucial.
+User data will be anonymized and encrypted to ensure privacy and security.